Tropical Storm Elsa gaining strength, could become hurricane

-ST. PETERSBURG, Fla.
-(AP) — The National Hurricane Center says Tropical Storm Elsa is strengthening and could became a hurricane before making landfall along Florida’s northern Gulf coast.
-The storm has already complicated the search for survivors in the collapse of a Miami-area condominium 12 days ago.
+ST. PETERSBURG, Fla. — Tropical Storm Elsa gathered strength and was likely to become a hurricane before coming ashore in Florida, weather forecasters said Tuesday.
+The storm's rains lashed the Caribbean and the Florida Keys and complicated the search for survivors in the deadly collapse of a Miami-area condominium 12 days ago.

+Now is “not a time to joyride” because “we do have hazardous conditions out there,” DeSantis said at a news conference Tuesday.
+The storm is expected to make landfall between 8 a.m. and 9 a.m.
+Wednesday, he said.

-But on the barrier island beach towns along the Gulf Coast, it was largely business as usual with few shutters or plywood boards going up.
+Still, on the barrier island beach towns along the Gulf Coast, it was largely business as usual with few shutters or plywood boards going up early Tuesday.
 Free sandbags were being handed out at several locations, and a limited number of storm shelters opened Tuesday morning in at least four counties around the Tampa Bay area, although no evacuations have been ordered.

 Nancy Brindley, 85, who lives in a seaside house built in 1923, said she has experienced 34 previous tropical cyclones and is not having shutters put on her windows.
 Her main concern is what will happen to sand on the adjacent beach and the dunes that protect her house and others.
 She’s staying through the storm.